 The current conception of what atoms are has had several contributions throughout history, going through several changes.
 Some of the most important proposals for our understanding of atoms and matter came from physicists like De’Broglie, Heisenberg, and Schröedinger.

 - Louis De’Broglie: proposed the existence of matter waves, a property that explains the dual behavior of electrons.

-- Werner Heinsenberg: proposed the uncertainty principle, indicating that it would not be possible to determine, simultaneously and with total precision, the position and the quantity of movements of the quantum particles.
+- Werner Heisenberg: proposed the uncertainty principle, indicating that it would not be possible to determine, simultaneously and with total precision, the position and the number of movements of the quantum particles.

 - Erwin Schröedinger: through his equation, he was able to determine the most likely regions to find an electron around the atomic nucleus.

 For physics, it is classified as body black anybody able to absorb all incident radiation on it, reissuing it in the form of thermal radiation according to their temperature.

 The problem with blackbody radiation was one of the main open questions in physics in the early 20th century.
 Using the hypothesis of quantizing the energy of electromagnetic waves emitted by black bodies, the German physicist Max Planck presented the solution to this problem.

 The oil drop experiment, carried out by physicist Robert Andrews Millikan, was able to determine the order of magnitude of the electron charge.
 The apparatus used in this experiment consisted of a spray bottle, which splashed oil droplets between two plates electrically charged in the vertical direction so that the droplets remained static in the air.
 Until the realization of this experiment, the charge of electrons was not known, only the ratio between its charge and its mass.

 → Franck-Hertz experiment